Technology

 International Availability

-If you travel regularly, you ought to use an eSIM.
-Regardless of how frequently or abruptly you relocate, you can always stay connected.
-With eSIM, traveling is made easier, especially for those who switch between the two countries frequently.
-Business travelers and ex-pats who frequently visit their home country can easily switch from their local operator to an eSIM provider like Ubigi while keeping their two lines active.
+If you travel regularly, you ought to use a SIM.
+Regardless of how frequently or abruptly you relocate, you can always stay connected. eSIM makes traveling easier, especially for those who frequently switch between two countries.
+Business travelers and expats who frequently visit their home country can easily switch from their local operator to an eSIM provider like Ubigi while keeping their two lines active.
 Mobile connectivity is the focus of Ubigi’s eSIM service—anytime, anywhere! eSIM provides you with several advantages over traditional physical SIM cards.

 Simple Connection

 Anywhere you are, a mobile device that supports eSIM can quickly connect to you.
 To quickly connect to the Internet, all you need is your eSIM profile.
-Your installed eSIM profile will always be available and ready for usage on your device.
+Your installed eSIM profile will always be available and ready for use on your device.

 What are eSIM’s big disadvantages?